 - Improving Patient Care Through Innovation in Workplace Management Lecture - Held annually at AudiologyNOW!, this lecture focuses on practical skills for audiologists in a variety of

 - Hearing Assistance Technologies (HAT) DVD - In 2008, the Academy developed the Clinical Practice Guidelines for Remote Microphone Hearing Assistance Technologies for Children and Youth from Birth-21 Years.
 As a follow-up to the practice guidelines, the Academy partnered with Boys Town Research Hospital to develop a training DVD, demonstrating the fitting and verification procedures.
 Complimentary copies of the DVD are available at the American Academy of Audiology online store.
-Philanthropic support provided by Oticon, Inc. and Phonak Hearing Systems, Inc.
+Philanthropic support provided by Oticon, Inc. and Phonak LLC.

 - Member Assistance Program (MAP) – The Member Assistance Program (MAP) began in 2005 as an effort to support Gulf Coast audiologists who wished to attend AudiologyNOW! but had suffered financial hardship due to Hurricanes Katrina and Rita.
 Expanded into an annual initiative, the MAP provides AudiologyNOW! travel stipends and convention travel support to audiologists experiencing financial hardship for personal, health, or other reasons.
 Applications are due in January each year.
 Philanthropic support provided by Auban, Inc. and Oaktree Products, Inc.